What Is Deep Learning?

 AI --> ML

-ML --> DLDeep learning is one of the most powerful techniques within machine learning, but it is not the best fit for every problem.
-When data is scarce or interpretability is important, traditional machine learning methods often perform better.
+ML --> DLDeep learning is a powerful technique within machine learning, but it is not the best fit for every problem.
+When data is scarce or interpretability is important, traditional machine learning methods can be easier to use.[1]

 The Basics of Neural Networks